 Both methods help avoid embarrassing deployments.
 They also expose missed aspects, such as negative testing, security testing, load testing, or experience modeling.
 You have a better chance of this “Agile-Lean” method finding adoption and roll-out issues early.
 The Agile Lean approach allows you to move forward on final decisions on features and form, when you have done your due diligence on mock-ups, prototypes, or initial deployments at smaller scales.
 This allows you learn as you go, and decide when you at least know the investment costs.

-This AgileLean approach works for component or service architectures.
-Keep in mind, it does NOT work for legacy architectures where the architectures themselves are not flexible enough for agile development, refactoring, architecture, or deployment.
-Using Agile in these cases are actually HIGHER RISK as the learning curve discovers problems very late in the phase, and thus causes more problems, higher cost.
-So if you are doing system integration with new and legacy, balance where you can and cannot use AgileLean.
+This Agile Lean approach works for component or service architectures.
+Keep in mind, it does not work for legacy architectures, where the architectures themselves are not flexible enough for agile development, refactoring, architecture, or deployment.
+Using Agile in these cases are actually higher risk, because the learning curve discovers problems very late in the phase.
+This causes more problems and runs up costs.
+So if you are doing system integration with new and legacy, balance where you can and cannot use Agile Lean.

-The Ugly – Government Contracting is not ready for Agile… today
+The Ugly – Government Contracting is Not Ready For Agile… Today

 Consider if your firm does fixed price contracts with the US federal government, which determines how you define deliverables up front.
 Many articles demonstrate ways to play the cards you are dealt and work within the Firm Fixed Price framework.
 However, there is a hard reality to consider.
 If the epics are in development, then you must make sure the contracts are set up to define deliverables that are developed and deployed in 2 week sprints.